rabidaudio/rabid.audio/_posts/2015-1-7-if-i-were-a-professor.md

 ##### Part 2 - Quantum Mechanics

-Result: 1.
+Result:

     The universe is not continuous but is actually composed of discrete elements, and position and motion of these elements is not absolute but probabilistic.

 Timeline:

-- todo
+500 BC    | {% wkipe Atomism#Greek_atomism | Democritus' atomic theory %}
+1805      | {% wkipe Double-slit experiment %}
+1905      | {% wkipe The photoelectric effect %}
+1909      | Millikan's {% wkipe oil-drop experiment %}
+1911      | Rutherford's {% wkipe gold foil experiment %}
+1913      | {% wkipe Bohr model | Bohr's model of the atom  %}
+1924      | Pauli's {% wkipe Pauli exclusion principle | exclusion principle %}
+1925-1926 | {% wkipe Schrödinger's equation %}
+1927      | Heisenburg's {% wkipe uncertainty principle %}
+1943      | {% wkipe The Manhattan Project %}

 Reading:

+- _Quantum Physics of Atoms, Molecules, Solids, Nuclei, and Particles_, Robert Eisberg and Robert Resnick (selected chapters)
 - _Copenhagen_, Michael Frayn (play)
-- _Quantum Physics of Atoms, Molecules, Solids, Nuclei, and Particles_, Robert Eisberg and Robert Resnick (selected chapters)

-Democritus' atomic theory
-Bohr model of atom
-Schroedinger

 ##### Part 3 - Special Relativity

+Result:

-Result: Time and space are not absolute but relative to observer's frame of reference.
+    Time and space are not absolute but relative to observer's frame of reference.

 Timeline: